Use

 Library Cards and Fees

 Residents of Kirklin Township and reciprocal borrowers are welcome to a free library card.
 Proof of residence is required through a driver’s license, car registration, or current mail.
 The non-resident fee is equal to the taxpayers’ current fee.
-The fee for 2021 is $93.61.
+The fee for 2024 is $129.00.
 Patrons should notify the library of changes of address, phone number, or last name.
 Library services are terminated if you move out of the service area.

 Late Fees

 Books, periodicals, books on tape, and CD’s may be checked out for 2 weeks.
 Newly released DVDs may be checked out for three days; all other DVDs may be checked out for one week.
 Late fees for all items are $.25 per item per day.
 Fines MUST be paid, or checkout services will be stopped.
+For any “Lost” items you will be charged the cost of the item and the late fees.
+The Library is willing to work with patrons on replacement of lost items.

 Genealogy Policy – Kirklin Public Library Historical Archive Project